Mathematical models and methods for Production Systems

 Examination Date

 The oral examination takes place at the end of the winter term.
-Detailed Information will be given at the beginning of the course and on ILIAS.
+Detailed Information will be given in the course and on ILIAS.

 Contact Person